 Find Unique Antiques from Snohomish to Chehalis

-Washington state’s unofficial antique trail stretches more than 110 miles from Snohomish to Centralia, offering dozens of antique-rich towns and thousands of vendors for collectors and hobby shoppers alike.
+Luckily, there are hundreds of places to go antiquing in Washington along the state’s unofficial antique trail, which stretches more than 170 miles from Bellingham to Centralia, offering dozens of antique-rich towns and hundreds of vendors offering treasures for the serious and casual collector alike.

-The nearby city of Snohomish has more than 300 antique dealers, earning its nickname as the Antique Capital of the Northwest.
-The Star Center Antique Mall, Antique Warehouse Inc. and Antique Station in Victoria Village are popular points, along with the secondhand shops along First Street.
-Keep an eye out for vintage wall hangings, mid-century furniture and estate jewelry.
+The multi-level Star Center Antique Mall, as well as Antique Warehouse and Antique Station are popular starting points.
+As are the secondhand shops along First Street.
+Keep an eye out for everything from vintage wall hangings and mid-century furniture to old signs, vintage tools and estate jewelry.

 Seattle and the Eastside

-The Seattle Antiques Market on the waterfront has been around for more than 40 years, selling everything from vintage bikes to furniture, typewriters and vinyl.
-The Fremont Vintage Mall is another treasure-trove of collectibles, specializing in more eccentric finds like tarot decks and quirky clothing.
-Don’t miss Ballard Avenue’s vintage and consignment shops.
+The Seattle Antiques Market on Seattle’s central waterfront (across from the Seattle Aquarium and the Seattle Great Wheel) has been around for more than 40 years, selling everything from vintage bikes and furniture to typewriters and vinyl.

 Save some time to explore the Eastside.
 Bothell visitors can rummage through stores full of consignment jewelry and eclectic home décor with pieces ranging from rustic ladders to vintage salon chairs.
 Kirkland has a small collection of shops that prioritize curated collections and salvaged pieces over kitschy clutter.
 It’s also a great spot to pick up pieces that may get overlooked in Seattle.